Shopify/shopify-api-ruby/README.md

 ### URL construction

-If you have specifed any full paths for api calls in find
+If you have specifed any full paths for API calls in find
 ```ruby
 def self.current(options={})
   find(:one, options.merge(from: "/admin/shop.#{format.extension}"))